StupidRepo/Senecessary/README.md

 >
 > Requires a .env file with your JWT Seneca Token (TOKEN=...)
 >
-> Also, this doesn't work... it fetches assignments but due to Seneca's complex API, I couldn't manage to figure it out.
+> Also, this doesn't work... it fetches assignments but due to Seneca's complex API, I couldn't manage to figure out how to set them all to 100%.
-> You need to supply it with a session with all the modules, and then set SessionScore to 1.
+> You need to supply a session for each individual section with all the modules, and then set SessionScore to 1.
 I couldn't figure out how to get all the modules...